kirk25/nest-history/README.md

 # nest-history
-Google App Engine app to track and display historical data from Nest themostats
+Google App Engine app to track and display historical data from Nest themostats.